Do you have questions? We have answers.

 Temperatures have also risen noticeably.
 Compared to 30 years ago, we now have a longer growing season in the nursery, which benefits our trees and their growth.

-Some of our land can be irrigated.
-Our rootstocks are mainly planted there.
-In general, stone fruit copes well with drier periods.
-On the edge of the Eifel, our trees benefit from nutrient-rich volcanic soil.
+In general, stone fruit trees cope well with drier conditions.
+On the edge of the Eifel region, our trees benefit from nutrient-rich volcanic soil.
+We consider overly frequent irrigation to be problematic at our location.

-We consider regular irrigation to be rather problematic at our location.
 It is important to us that our trees are robust and healthy.
-We are still coping well with the climatic conditions at our location.
+We are still able to cope well with the climatic conditions at our location.

 Our focus is on serving commercial growers.
 Due to the volumes and quantities requested, individual trees involve too much effort for us and are not logistically feasible in our operational processes.